Lachlan-Mayne/english-notes/nickNotes/Boutta Business.md

 ##### Leading Edge Technology

-An example of leading edge tech in Qantas is the Airbus A350-1000
+An example of leading edge tech in Qantas is the Airbus A350-1000 and new bio-fuel which is cleaner and better fuel
 ##### Established Technology

 Established technology is technology that has been developed and is widely used already - it is simply accepted without question